alittlemarket/alittlemarket.github.io/_posts/2016-06-14-https-securise-websites.md

 ## Gradual activation

 One of our goal was to progressively enable https on our applications, we didn't want to enable it for everybody at once.
-But on our websites for obscur reasons some of the oldest pages use the html tag `<base href="http://www.alittlemarket.com/" />` that we didn't succeeded in removing without breaking many links everywhere.
-The link in this tag is managed by configuration and couldn't change in function of the user.
+But on our websites, some of the oldest pages use the html tag `<base href="http://www.alittlemarket.com/" />` that we didn't succeed in removing without breaking many links everywhere.
+The link in this tag is managed by a configuration file and could not change based on the user accessing the page.

-We decided to hack this feature to be able to adapt this link in function of the consulted URL.
-In other words, if a user consults the website in http the link has to be http://www.alittlemarket.com and if a user consults the website in https the link has to be https://www.alittlemarket.com.
+We decided to hack this feature to be able to adapt this link depending on the visited URL.
+In other words, if a user visits the website in http, the link has to be http://www.alittlemarket.com; and if a user consults the website in https, the link has to be https://www.alittlemarket.com.
-So, a user arriving in https on one of our websites stay in https all along his navigation.
+So, a user arriving in https on one of our websites stays in https during his entire session.

-It looked like:
+It looks like:

 ```php
 <?php